Groups with a nontrivial nonideal kernel: Introduction

 Case~\ref{it:m_nilp} contains the groups $G = Q_8 \times( C_2)^r \times A$, for which $\rats G$ is a direct product of division rings, as classified by Sehgal~\cite{Sehgal75}.

 An important tool in the proofs of Theorems~\ref{main:reals} and~\ref{main:qclass} is Blackburn's classification of finite groups in which all nonnormal subgroups have a nontrivial intersection~\cite{Blackburn66}.
 As we will see below, $\NKer_{\crp{K}}(G)$ is always contained in the intersection of all nonnormal subgroups of $G$.
 While the proof of Theorem~\ref{main:reals} is relatively elementary, the proof of Theorem~\ref{main:qclass} also depends on some deep facts about division algebras and Schur indices.
+Recently, Erik Friese found a proof of Theorem~\ref{main:reals} which does not depend on Blackburn's classification~\cite[Theorem~6.2.3]{Friese18diss}.

 The paper is organized as follows: In Section~\ref{sec:skewlin}, we review some basic facts about representations and characters over fields not necessarily algebraically closed, and in particular Schur indices.
 We also introduce the auxiliary concept of \emph{skew-linear characters}.
 In Section~\ref{sec:defnker}, we define $\NKer_{\crp{K}}(G)$ and prove some elementary properties.
 In Section~\ref{sec:dedekind}, we consider Dedekind groups (groups such that all subgroups are normal).
 In such groups, we have either $\NKer_{\crp{K}}(G) = 1$, or $\NKer_{\crp{K}}(G)=G$, where the latter are exactly the groups such that $\crp{K}G$ is a direct product of division rings.
 Finally, Section~\ref{sec:classr} contains the proof of Theorem~\ref{main:reals}, and Section~\ref{sec:classq} the (long) proof of Theorem~\ref{main:qclass}.